wso2-attic/ballerina-integrator/README.md

 ```

 In the above code, `airlineReservationEP` is the endpoint defined through which the Ballerina service communicates with the external airline reservation service.
-The endpoint defined to communicate with the external Hotel reservation service is `hotelReservationEP`.
+The endpoint defined to communicate with the external hotel reservation service is `hotelReservationEP`.
 Similarly, `carRentalEP` is the endpoint defined to communicate with the external car rental service.

-To see the complete implementation of the above file, refer to the [travel_agency_service_parallel.bal](https://github.com/ballerina-guides/service-composition/blob/master/TravelAgency/travel_agency_service_parallel.bal).
+To see the complete implementation of the above file, refer to the [travel_agency_service_parallel.bal](https://github.com/ballerina-guides/service-composition/blob/master/TravelAgency/travel_agency_service_parallel.bal) file.

 ## <a name="testing"></a> Testing

 ### <a name="try-it"></a> Try it out

 1. Start all four HTTP services by entering the following command in a separate terminal for each service.
-This command will start the `Airline Reservation`, `Hotel Reservation`, `Car Rental` and `Travel Agency` services in ports 9091, 9092, 9093 and 9090 respectively.
-Here `<Package_Name>` is the corresponding package name in which each service file located.
+This command starts the `Airline Reservation`, `Hotel Reservation`, `Car Rental` and `Travel Agency` services in ports 9091, 9092, 9093, and 9090 respectively.
+Here `<Package_Name>` is the corresponding package name in which each service file is located.

    ```bash
     <SAMPLE_ROOT_DIRECTORY>$ ballerina run TravelAgency/<Package_Name>